joonas-fi/rss-to-homeassistant/README.md

 TODO
 ----

-Some of the code was hurriedly extracted from [Hautomo](https://github.com/function61/hautomo), so it might not make sense.
+- Some of the code was hurriedly extracted from [Hautomo](https://github.com/function61/hautomo), so it might not make sense.
 Needs minor cleanups.
+- Consider polling interval, 1 minute might be too often
+- Implement HTTP caching to be nice to RSS publishers